lorenzoworx/capstoneOne/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-Find a live demo [Here](https://lorenzoworx.github.io/capstoneOne/) .
+- Find a live demo [Here](https://lorenzoworx.github.io/capstoneOne/) .
+- You can also find  a video presentation [Here](https://www.loom.com/share/a817f18413a94d5b851a2d0d5672a6e2).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>